 Saving test cases to GitHub¶

-You can integrate your voice assistant project with GitHub and store the created test cases in a GitHub repository, just like voice script files.
-This option can be helpful, for example, if you want to share test cases with other team members working on your voice assistant.
+You can integrate your assistant project with GitHub and store the created test cases in a GitHub repository, just like voice script files.
+This option can be helpful, for example, if you want to share test cases with other team members working on your assistant.
 For details, see Sharing and keeping scripts in GitHub.